bloomberg/chromium.bb/native_client_sdk/src/doc/reference/nacl-manifest-format.rst

 of ``0``.
 Note that ``optlevel`` is only a *hint*.
 In the future, the Portable Native Client translator and runtime may *automatically* choose an ``optlevel`` to best balance load time and application performance.

+A ``pnacl-debug`` section can specify an unfinalized pnacl llvm bitcode file for debugging.
+The ``url`` provided in this section will be used when Native Client debugging is enabled with either the ``--enable-nacl-debug`` Chrome command line switch, or via ``about://flags``.

 Example of a ``program`` for statically linked Native Client executables